As a maintenance manager, your livelihood hinges on your ability to control maintenance costs and minimize production downtime.

 8) Make sure parts are easy to locate

-What is the single most effective way to optimize your spare parts inventory?
+What is the single most effective for inventory optimization?

 As outlined above, there are many steps you can take to better manage your spare parts inventory.
 However, the single best path to success is mobile Enterprise Asset Management (EAM) that integrates seamlessly with your company's ERP system.
 By introducing mobile EAM, workers are able to manage spare parts faster and more accurately.
 Additional benefits include the ability to automatically create purchase orders and better protect inventory.